Home > Can You Get Travel Insurance with Pre-Existing Conditions?

 If other emergencies occur, such as unforeseen illnesses, accidents, and injuries, contact your insurer immediately.

-Insurte's policies provide 24/7 support and assistance, so they will be available to give you advice and the next steps for your claim.
+Insurte's policies, for example, provide 24/7 support and assistance, so they will be available to give you advice and the next steps for your claim.

 It’s essential to understand that when you purchase travel insurance, you will not be asked about pre-existing conditions, but that doesn’t mean you are covered for them.